nick-The-One/python_course/16_functions_pt5.md

     [(lambda x: str(int(x) + 1))(i) for i in list_a]
     ```

-  * This is a rabbithole that goes deep into nightmare land: [read at own discretion](https://stackoverflow.com/a/34021333/7415427)
+  * This is a rabbit hole that goes deep into nightmare land: [read at own discretion](https://stackoverflow.com/a/34021333/7415427)

   * [Test on lambdas](https://realpython.com/quizzes/python-lambda/)